 How Can Dispatch Tracking Prevent Cargo Theft?

 GPS tracking is one sure-fire way of keeping your assets safe aside from the traditional means of lock and key.
 Companies are looking into implement tracking technologies from raw material to the finished product.
-It renders trucks impossible for perpetrators to hi-jack or steal the freight itself without getting caught.
+It renders trucks impossible for perpetrators to hi-jack or steal the freight.

-Here is how dispatch tracking technology helps prevent cargo theft:
+Here is how to dispatch tracking technology helps prevent cargo theft:

 Dispatch Tracking Increases The Chance of Recovering Stolen Assets